seanocali/TiltedControls/README.md

 ---
 #### StartManipulationMode

- This must be called before updating the carousel with a ManipulationDelta event.
+ This must be called prior updating the carousel with ManipulationDelta events.
 MMVM implementations can use the trigger property to call it.